ben0bi/TinyComicCMS/README.md

 -> Title in top-left of image when touching.

 Blog function: Each post can have several "blog" entries.
 This blog is actually only for the creator, there is no commenting function right now.

+Where is the administration login link?
+--> In the lower right corner is a "Source"-link.
+You will find the admin link there on the "Archives" page.